-There will almost certainly be more information and more locations where information is kept than you initially think of, so it’s essential that you take the time to scope your organisation.
+There will almost certainly be more information and more locations where information is kept than you initially think of, so you must take the time to scope your organisation.

 Defining your scope

-Second, you need to identify the ways in which information can be accessed.
+Second, you need to identify how information can be accessed.
 Any entry point, be it a drawer full of files or an employee’s work-issued laptop, should be noted.

 Third, you need to determine what is out of scope.
 These are elements that your organisation either has no control over (such as third-party products) or that don’t give access to or house sensitive information.

 A well-defined scope ensures that every area of your organisation receives adequate attention when it comes to implementing security controls.

-What should the document look like?
+What should the ISO 27001 ISMS scope document look like?

-Developed by expert ISO 27001 practitioners and enhanced by more than ten years of customer feedback and continual improvement, it contains a customisable scope statement as well as templates for every document you need to implement an effective ISMS and comply with the Standard.
+Developed by expert ISO 27001 practitioners and enhanced by more than ten years of customer feedback and continual improvement, it contains a customisable ISO 27001 ISMS scope statement template as well as templates for every document you need to implement an effective ISMS and comply with the Standard.

 The toolkit contains: